PivG/git-tutorial/README.md

-this file literally provides training. welcome to the future!
+this file literally provides training. welcome to the future, enjoy your stay!